stephentambussi/SCU/COEN225/HW4/check_leak/README.txt

     the non-intercepted version of printf would allocate memory, but then not free it (at least explicitly).
     To resolve this, I intercepted printf calls in the target program and made one small change.
     This intercepted printf frees its malloc'd buffer in the postmain function.
-After this fix, the output from my implementation matches the output of valgrind.
+After this fix, the output from my implementation matches the typical output of valgrind.